shutupaaron/big-sur-automator/README.md

+# Currentlymy test Mac is bricked and it may take some time for it to be repaired.
+Please contact to the address in all the way below of README to make commits.

 # Big Sur Automator (BSR) 0.1.7alpha-r2 is Released!
 current version: 0.1.7alpha-r2
 NOTE: I OWN NONE OF THE TOOLS AND STUFF THAT THIS AUTOMATOR USES.
 I DIDN'T MAKE THIS FOR PERSONAL GAINS.
 INFACT I MADE THIS FOR MAKE PATCHING MUCH EASIER FOR USERS.
 I'LL TAKE THIS REPOSITORY DOWN IF THE TOOL OWNER REQUESTS.